Maximal curves of genus 5 over finite fields: Automorphism group of maximal curves of genus over finite fields with

-By the Honda-Tate theorem about isogenous simple abelian varieties, see \cite[Theorem 16.1]{Milne}, it follows that $\operatorname{Jac(C)}$ is isogenous to $E^g$.
-Also since $E$ is an ordinary elliptic curve then the Jacobian $\operatorname{Jac(C)}$ is an ordinary principally polarized abelian variety.
+By the Honda-Tate theorem about isogeny classes of simple abelian varieties, see \cite[Theorem 16.1]{Milne}, it follows that $\operatorname{Jac(C)}$ is isogenous to $E^g$.
+Also since $E$ is an ordinary elliptic curve, the Jacobian $\operatorname{Jac(C)}$ is an ordinary principally polarized abelian variety.

 \begin{rem} The discriminant of the polynomial $x^2 +\lfloor 2 \sqrt{q}\rfloor x+q$ coincides with the quantity $d(\mathbb F_q)$ introduced above.
 It follows that the Frobenius of $E$ generates the imaginary quadratic number field $\mathbb{Q}(\sqrt{d(\mathbb F_q)})$. \end{rem}